prithwishdevops/java-build/README.md

 Change in local develop

-Github integration with jenkins FreeStyle
+Github integration with jenkins FreeStyle Jobs